 What Does "Certification" Mean?

 When ETR tests a given display type for compatibility with the MediaMaster System (MMS), we are looking for a small set of useful attributes.
 For example, we want it to offer all of the display status read-back commands the system needs in order to maintain a proper model of the display's status.

 We are also looking out for pitfalls.
 We have developed a catalog of common design errors that cause problems when you attempt to use certain displays with the MediaMaster System.
 Sometimes a design error is severe enough to prevent the use of that display type with MMS entirely, while in other cases, it merely requires that we place that display in the Partially-Supported list.

 Certification implies the proper setup of certain configurable display modes:

 - Display features such as automatic power-off or source hunting should be disabled, since they interfere with centralized control.
-MMS can usually recover from that sort of interference, but the system works better if it doesn't have to spend time recovering from such interference.
+MMS can usually recover from that sort of interference, but the system works better if it doesn't have to spend time doing so.

 - The control port must be enabled at all times.
 There are a number of cases we see: